Car carrier on fire in Pacific, some crew abandon ship

 - Ford designs a noise-canceling dog kennel for pups bothered by fireworks WATCH

+One commercial vessel had arrived and was assessing possible rescue options, the agency said.
+Three additional commercial vessels and Coast Guard airplanes were heading there.

+“We are thankful no injuries have been reported but are cognizant a lot is happening, and that may change at any time,” Elliott said.

-The Coast Guard says the U.S. Navy will help with search efforts.
+The Coast Guard said the U.S. Navy will help with search efforts.

+A Coast Guard spokesman in Honolulu said it was unknown how many cars the ship is carrying.